 When thinking about project management as a whole, the concept can be both a faithful friend and a dreadful enemy.
 It can help your company grow fast when implemented correctly, or it can destroy you in a matter of a few projects.
-Its all a matter of how you look at things.
+It‘s all a matter of how you look at things.

 To get your project and company from where you are to where you want to be, you need to find the right balance of things.
-You need to utilize all the strengths of project management while making sure you dont push over the limits.
+You need to utilize all the strengths of project management while making sure you don‘t push over the limits.

 Project management strengths

 - Effective communication – an average of 75% of projects met their original goals on time and within budget with the help of effective communication.
+Birdview’s collaboration tools, such as instant messaging, project updates, and shared dashboards, enable seamless team communication, ensuring everyone is on the same page.

 - Detailed planning – Communication can really make a difference only when it leads to something relevant.
 With a detailed plan at hand, frequent communication makes all the more sense since you can align everything with your current plan and goals.
 Also, figures indicate that 39% of projects fail due to inefficient planning and lack of activities.
+Birdview‘s project planning tools allow project managers to create detailed plans that align with organizational goals.

 - Using a methodology – Project management methodologies were created because they deliver results.
-It may be too hard to come up with your own unique methodology that fits your team best and until you get there, using a proven methodology can improve your overall results including meeting deadlines, and quality standards and staying on budget by 10%.
+It may be too hard to come up with your own unique methodology that fits your team best, and until you get there, using a proven methodology can improve your overall results, including meeting deadlines and quality standards and staying on budget by 10%.

 Project management limits